krlawrence/graph/README.md

 **NEWS ARCHIVE:**
+[Aug-02-2021] The latest preview draft of revision 283 (TP 3.5.1) is now available in HTML and PDF versions.
+See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
 [Jul-31-2021] Updated versions of the sample data and corresponding demo apps have been uploaded.
 [Jul-10-2021] The latest preview draft of revision 283 (TP 3.4.10) is now available in HTML and PDF versions.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
 [Mar-21-2021] The latest preview draft of revision 283 (TP 3.4.10) is now available in HTML and PDF versions.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
 [Mar-14-2021] The latest preview draft of revision 283 (TP 3.4.10) is now available in HTML and PDF versions.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
 [Aug-28-2020] The latest preview draft of revision 283 (TP 3.4.8) is now available in HTML and PDF versions.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
 [Feb-01-2020] Updated versions of the sample data and corresponding demo apps have been uploaded.
 [Jan-06-2020] The latest draft of revision 283 (TP 3.4.4 preview) is now available in HTML and PDF versions.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
 [Oct-13-2019] Updated versions of the sample data and corresponding demo apps have been uploaded.
 [Oct-26-2019] Revision 282 (TP 3.4.4) was just published in all formats.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.